nbajam/BH-PCAIML-MOD11-PAA2/README.md

 * Handle Class Imbalance
 * Feature Selection & Feature Extraction

+#### Outlier Removal
+To prevent skewness and ensure robust analysis, I removed the bottom 5% and top 5% of values in the price feature, effectively eliminating outliers.

+After cleansing the data using the steps above, the cleaner dataset now has:
+369516 vehicles sales data.

 ### Part 2 Modeling training

-Here in Part 2, I have transformed the features  we tested our data train to machine learning model and evaluated it.
+Here in Part 2, I have transformed the features  we tested our data to train to machine learning model and evaluated it.

-#### Data Tranformation and Encoding
+### Part 3 -  Data Tranformation and Encoding
 Here I am performing data preprocessing for machine learning pipeline using ColumnTransformer from sklearn.

 Standardized numerical features by scaling them to have zero mean and unit variance using StandardScaler().